wbobos/FP1/README.md

 1. [Create a **pull request**][pull-request] on the original repository to turn in the assignment.

 ## Project Schedule
 This is the first part of a larger project.
-The final project schedule is [here][schedule]
+The final project schedule is [here][schedule].

 <!-- Links -->
 [schedule]: https://github.com/oplS17projects/FP-Schedule